NickATC/Password_Generator/README.md

-# Password Generator#
-###My first project as a python developer.

-*Version 1.0.
-April 2018*

-Here is a simple but very effective **Password Generator** built with a nice GUI for a better user experience.
-By following 4 simple steps you can make (almost) unbreakable passwords.

-**Plans for different versions:**
-~~On version 0.1.
-First release.
-User can only select the number of characters for the password.  ~~

-~~On version 0.2   --
--GUI improved.
--Password creation algoritm improved.
-User has more options.
--Icon changed.
--User is able to copy the new password.
-Bugs to kill:
--When creating a new password, the previous one is not deleted from the GUI.
--Error detection not working.
-If user enters a letter instead of a number, program fails :(

 *Current version 1.0:
 -GUI improved.
 The more Tkinter I learn, the more I try to improve for better and simpler user experience